aplemenos/periodic-task/README.md

 ## Project Structure by feature
 The periodic-task project follows a common layout for Go application projects.
+### api
+It saves the OpenAPI/Swagger specs.
 ### cmd
 This contains the entry point (main.go) files for all the services.
 ### pkg
 Library code that's ok to use by external applications.
-This directory stores the `pkg/periodic-task` that contains the service, the business logic of the application, and the handler, the endpoints of service.
-In addition to this, it includes the `pkg/period`, that is the process for calculating the matching timestamps of a periodic task through different time intervals, e.g. 1 hour, 1 day, 1 month, and 1 year.
-It is designed to utilise the strategy pattern to be extensible and easy to support new periods of decoupling the details from the service.
+This directory stores the `pkg/periodic-task` that contains a) the service, the business logic of the application, and b) the handler, the endpoints of the service.
+In addition, it includes the `pkg/period`, which keeps the process for calculating the matching timestamps of a periodic task through different time intervals such as one hour, one day, one month, and one year.
+It is designed to utilise the strategy pattern to be extensible and easy to support new periods and to decouple the details from the service.
 ### internal
 This package holds the private library code used in your service and stores the http server and middlewares.
 ### vendor